starsnotinjars/Automatic-Website-Categorizers/README.md

     pip3 install GoogleScraper
 (GoogleScraper requires Python3.)

+Also,python is simple, easy to learn syntax emphasizes readability and therefore reduces the cost of program maintenance.
+Python supports modules and packages, which encourages program modularity and code reuse.

 Open a command prompt and enter the following:

     GoogleScraper -m http -s "bing" --keyword-file websites.txt > output.txt